About MREP

 Simultaneously, ongoing conversations ensued among fishing community leaders active in the fisheries management process who recognized fishermen struggling to navigate the complex regulations and management processes.

 At the end of the turbulent 30-year period post-passage of the Magnuson-Stevens Fisheries Management Act, the fishing industry was struggling with the imposition of regulations where there had been few before.
 It was a shock to the culture.
-By the mid-2000s that culture was experiencing rapid evolution, and those fishermen responsible for launching MREP were trying to encourage a more effective narrative.
+By the mid-2000s that culture was experiencing rapid evolution, and those fishermen and women responsible for launching MREP were trying to encourage a more effective narrative.
 It was imperative that the program belonged to the fishing community and be sensitive to cultural nuance.

 Much is at stake for fishermen as they work to build sustainable, resilient, and ecologically and economically healthy fisheries.